Lean and Agile Transformation

 For resource managers, resource loading is visible, past, present and future.
 So resource allocation can be done with the right information at their fingertips.
 Hiring and moving work to other resources to free up critical resources to work on critical tasks is easily justified.

-In addtion, resource managers (and the entire team in general!) get faster projects with more predictable end dates!
+In addition, resource managers (and the entire team in general!) get faster projects with more predictable end dates!

 Sustainable Lean transformation occurs when the entire company understands Lean and Agile principles, practices and methods.
 Investment in software isn’t enough.
 Change in behavior is at the core of sustainability in the long run.